-Similarly, I also exported all the saved account password and imported it into Firefox.
+Similarly, I also exported all the saved account passwords and imported them into Firefox.

 With these two things done, I happily started using Mozilla Firefox as my main browser.
-And this is when I started noticing and using obscure Firefox features that make my browsing experience better.
+And this is when I started noticing and using obscure Firefox features that improve my browsing experience.

 Firefox features to make your browsing experience better